SayreBlades/mlprez/prez.md

 (talk about picture)

-(back, open lotik link)
+(open lotik link)

 Lotik is a wireless water intelligence service.
+- why is usage monitoring important?
 - does anybody pay a water bill?
-- why is usage monitoring important?

 v---------------------------